Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I was just like, hey, God, my dad's quite good at this because he keeps reminding me to do this very much so hey, God, I'm not handling this.
-Can you just take it off me and like, I give this to you so that I can just try and think about stuff a little bit clearer?
-Because you're.
-I know you're with me, and I know you've got a plan, and I know you're helping me out and you've never failed me before.
+My dad’s good at reminding me: “Hey God, I’m not handling this.
+Can you take it off me?
+I give this to you so I can think a bit clearer.
+I know you’re with me, you’ve got a plan, and you’ve never failed me before.
+You won’t fail me again.”
+Can you help with this anxiety or this heavy feeling?
+It usually works.

 00:12:15:00 - 00:12:24:17